 [UPDATE, Jan 13 2020] Paula White has now joined forces with “Apostle” Guillermo Maldonado to proclaim that Donald Trump must be re-elected in 2020.
 For those of you out of the loop with Latin American heretics, Maldonado is of the worst sort of false teacher who claims to be God’s spokesmen.
 Ergo: disagree with Maldonado’s political choice = you disagree with God Almighty.]

 The shock came in October 2019 when several captains of the evangelical industry suddenly endorsed her book!
 These are leaders who, if pressed, would normally be expected to condemn Prosperity Theology, outright and without reservation.
-They have fallen into a trap: If A (Franklin Graham, Jack Graham, Falwell, Greg Laurie, and Jeffress) = B (Paula White, Donald Trump) in their political beliefs, and C (Paula White) writes bestselling false teaching, then A ought to back C.
+They have fallen into a trap: If A (Franklin Graham, Jack Graham, Falwell, Greg Laurie, and Jeffress) = B (Paula White, Donald Trump) in their political beliefs, and C (Paula White) writes bestselling false teaching, then A ought to promote the books of C.

 - Famous Southern Baptist pastor Robert Jeffress he would “give it to anyone looking for hope!”